AXP-OS/packages_apps_LoveLaceAV/README.md

 --------
 LoveLaceAV is a FOSS malware scanner for Android.
 It is powered by ClamAV style signature databases and forked from [Hypatia](https://codeberg.org/divested-mobile/hypatia) made by the Divested Computing Group.

+See all the details at the [LoveLaceAV website](https://axpos.org/lovelace)

 [<img src="https://hosted.weblate.org/widget/divestos/hypatia/287x66-grey.png"
      alt="Translation status"
      height="66">](https://hosted.weblate.org/projects/maintainteam/hypatia/)